IfThenERROR/autoedit/README.md

 Set Cron job (OPTIONAL)

 11) To run all the magic overnight we want to create a schedule.
-The following runs autoedit every night on 2am.
+The following runs autoedit every night on 4am.
 Change the time as you like.
 ```
 crontab -e
 ```
 Paste in the last line
 ```
-0 2 * * * bash -l -c autoedit
+0 4 * * * bash -l -c nice -n 19 autoedit
 ```
 Hit Ctrl+o and Ctrl+x to save.